 Bojana also has extensive working experience in film production, film education and business development.
-She has worked in corporate business as well as at the film academy Louis-Lumière, and is currently responsible for the client network development at CFPTS in Paris.
+She has worked in corporate business as well as at the film academy Louis-Lumière, and is currently responsible for the client network development and apprentice placement at the training center for performing arts CFPTS in Paris.

 © Photograph by Anna Marchlewska